ruifig/czmuc/README.md

 # README #

-czlib is a C++ library with miscellaneous bits of code I tend to use on other projects.
+czLib is a C++ library with miscellaneous bits of code I tend to use on other projects.

 It is licensed under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/), so feel free to copy, modify, share, do whatever you want with it, except where my code uses other libraries.
 See below.